fatmakahveci/fatmakahveci.com-sources/content/bioinformatics note/gene_transfer_in_bacteria.md

   - "bacteria"
   - "gene transfer"
   - "bioinformatics"
+comments: true
 ---
 Bacterial gene transfer differs from eukaryotes.
 Bacteria can transfer their genes both vertically and horizontally.

-# 1. Vertical Gene Transfer
+## 1. Vertical Gene Transfer

 Genetic material is passed on from parent to the offspring vertically.